meganga/50_Projects_50_Days/README.md

 ## Projects

 - Day 1: Project Boilerplate
-  - Just a boilerplate of html and css, whcih saves a till bit of time while creating an project.
+  - Just a boilerplate of html and css, which saves a little bit of time while creating an project.
-    - *Github page link here* -

 - Day 2 : Expanding Cards
-  - Simple pictures which expands when clicked on.
+  - Simple pictures html page ,where pictures expands when clicked on.
-    - *Github page link here* -